 - Be able to travel legally to the United States

-Interested students are required to submit their candidacy no later than October 7, 2016.
+Interested students are required to submit their candidacy no later than October 11, 2019.
 Candidates will be selected according to their experiences and knowledge that could be deemed useful to Model United Nations conferences.
-An interview with the candidates may be necessary.

-- You must apply to SCS3195 by completing the application form.
-Please open the form in Acrobat Reader.
+- You must apply to SCS 3195 by completing the online application form.

 3. Documents to be Completed Before Departure